doctrine-extensions/DoctrineExtensions/README.markdown

 will not change it`s title to "my title in ru".
 Nevertheless translations in ru_ru locale will be available to it.

+**Notice:** Using **Translatable** behavior on concurrent updates and inserts flush may result in exception.
+In that case try flushing only inserts and then updates.
+The test case is in unit tests;

 ## Sluggable

 **Sluggable** behavior will build the slug of predefined fields on a given field